Panamera Air Suspension Info – ALL YOU NEED TO KNOW

 The sensors and electrical connections are connected to the ECU, so it can tell position of each corner, and adjust as necessary, or can turn electrical connections on/off, to control flow of air into/out of shock.

-Each air shock has a pressure regulated valve on it, making sure that there is some small amount of pressure in the tank at all times, to help prevent damage to the shock internals if it gets compressed hard (as in after new one put in and car is lowered onto new shock). - Vibration dampers for rear axle
+Each air shock has a pressure regulated valve on it, making sure that there is some small amount of pressure in the tank at all times, to help prevent damage to the shock internals if it gets compressed hard (as in after new one put in and car is lowered onto new shock).

-These vibration dampers help rear shocks in absorbing chassis movements, making the rear stable while driving. - Level sensors
+These vibration dampers help rear shocks in absorbing chassis movements, making the rear stable while driving.

 There are four sensors, each mounted on the upper control arm near each shock.
 These sensors detect if the corner of the car was raised or lowered, or if the particular corner of car is outside the ‘typical’ position (too high or too low).
 These sensors are responsible for error messages like ‘vehicle is extremely low’, etc. The sensors have one electrical connection, and two arms joined with an elbow that allows movement when car goes up or down.
 These sensors are connected to the ECU, so it can detect each corner position and adjust as necessary.
 There are additional sensors mounted on top of each air shock.
-These sensors detect the inflation/deflation of each shock, and can tell the ECU if the shock how much air is in each shock (so ECU knows if the suspension is stiff, loose, etc).- Level Sensor
+These sensors detect the inflation/deflation of each shock, and can tell the ECU if the shock how much air is in each shock (so ECU knows if the suspension is stiff, loose, etc).

-- Level Sensor
+• Level Sensor

-- Air Compressor
+5. Air Compressor

 Sometimes this is called the air pump.
 This compressor is located under the car, behind the rear differential, under a protective shield.
 This compressor compresses air, and feeds it into the air tank.
 Its sole job is to make sure the air inside the tank, is at predefined pressure, so that the suspension can be adjusted quickly, per design.
 The Air compressor is connected to the ECU via electrical connections.
 It also has a filtered line coming out of it (see the pigtail in diagram, coming to the left and ending with a round structure).
 This round structure is an air filter, making sure clean air goes into compressor from outside, so it can be compressed and forced into the air tank.
-This compressor is also connected with a color coded air line, to the air tank itself.-
+This compressor is also connected with a color coded air line, to the air tank itself.

-- Valve block
+6. Valve block

 Sometimes this is called valve body or valve unit.
 This valve block is a group of solenoids, which, when energized (connected to electricity), perform some type of work.
 The work they do is simply to open a valve, allowing compressed air to either go into a shock, out of a shock to be vented out through a dedicated OUT connection on the block itself.
 This OUT connection is a plastic pipe which ends under the trunk near the bumper.
 When air is let out of shocks, the compressed air travels out of shocks, through the air lines, into the valve block, and through the OUT port, into the vent line, and is let out of the system (this is the muffled hissing sound you hear when your car is lowered).
 Normally, the valve block is not energized, and all valves are closed (no air is moving through the block).
 For any valve to be open, that valve must get powered from ECU, and corresponding solenoid is energized, opening the paired valve to allow air through.
 As soon as ECU removed electricity, the valve closes automatically.
 The valve block has an electrical connection that connects to the ECU.
-The ECU controls the opening/closing of each valve/solenoid in the block, when inflating or deflating each shock.-
+The ECU controls the opening/closing of each valve/solenoid in the block, when inflating or deflating each shock.

-- Air tank
+7. Air tank

 Sometimes called the pressure accumulator (because it accumulates or collects compressed air).
 This is simply a metal tank, where compressed air is stored, so that when necessary, each shock can be inflated quickly.
 This air tank is connected to the air compressor with one line, and to the valve block with another line.
-Compressor feeds compressed air to the air tank, and if needed, air tank provides the system with compressed air via connection to valve block. - ECU or Leveling system control unit/PASM
+Compressor feeds compressed air to the air tank, and if needed, air tank provides the system with compressed air via connection to valve block.

 This is the ECU or the leveling system control unit.
 It is a circuit board with electronics, that will turn on/off power to pieces of air suspension, will monitor sensors in the system, monitor position of each corner of car.
 This is the brain of the entire system.
-Issues with ECU, issues with detecting various sensors by the ECU, result in errors such as the air suspension system failure, etc. This ECU is connected to each shock, each shock sensors (monitor if inflating/deflating), each shock sensor near upper control arm (control height of the vehicle body), connected to valve block, controlling open/close of each solenoid/valve in the valve body, and is connected to the switches inside the car, the ones you press if you want to raise the car, make shock stiffer or softer, want to go into sport or sport plus mode, or back into the default comfort mode. - Switches inside the cabin to adjust suspension
+Issues with ECU, issues with detecting various sensors by the ECU, result in errors such as the air suspension system failure, etc. This ECU is connected to each shock, each shock sensors (monitor if inflating/deflating), each shock sensor near upper control arm (control height of the vehicle body), connected to valve block, controlling open/close of each solenoid/valve in the valve body, and is connected to the switches inside the car, the ones you press if you want to raise the car, make shock stiffer or softer, want to go into sport or sport plus mode, or back into the default comfort mode.

 These are the switches that you use to change the configuration of air suspension in your car, higher, lower, comfort, sport, sport plus, etc